Home | Volume 48 | Article number 124

 Discussion Up Down

 The study aimed to translate, adapt, and evaluate the test-retest reliability and internal consistency of the PAKQ in Marathi language.
-Although there are number of questionaries to study the bronchial asthma knowledge this is the first study intended to translate and adapt the questionnaire for Marathi-speaking individuals.
+Although there are number of questionnaries to study the bronchial asthma knowledge this is the first study intended to translate and adapt the questionnaire for Marathi-speaking individuals.
 The questionnaire was adapted as per the regional context according to the standard guidelines [13].
 As per recommendations of the expert panel pharmacological drugs brand names in the original version were changed to the brand names of the Indian version eg: ( Budicort, AB Phylline, Sereflo, Montair, Asthalin, Foracort ) [14].
 A complete and good understanding of all the items was seen during the testing of the prefinal version with 30 diagnosed cases of bronchial asthma.
 The test-retest reliability of the translated and adapted questionnaire was done using the interclass correlation coefficient.
-The interclass correlation coefficient measured for test-retest reliability was 1000 with a 95% confidence interval as shown in Table 3 states the good reliability of the questionnaire.
+The interclass correlation coefficient measured for test-retest reliability was 1.000 with a 95% confidence interval as shown in Table 3 states the good reliability of the questionnaire.
 Whereas Cronbach´s alpha value calculated was 0.79 showing good internal consistency.

 The original version of the PAKQ has already been tested for validity by the authors of the original version and published elsewhere [1].
 The 54-item PAKQ Marathi version is, therefore, a valid and reliable tool with content that aligns with current international asthma guidelines and may therefore be of great help in regional clinical settings [1,3,8].
 The questionnaire is easy to administer, appropriate, and intelligible to the target regional population to study the disease-specific knowledge.
 Marathi language has diverse dialects and a vast geographical regional population speaking the language so there can be few contextual differences while addressing the questionnaire to the entire region which can be addressed by closely monitoring the individual while completing the questionnaire.
 Also to the best of our knowledge, there is no Marathi asthma knowledge questionnaire previously verified our study did not compare the Marathi PAKQ with standard questionnaires to obtain concurrent validity [8].

-Results of this study should be interpreted with caution.
+The results of this study should be interpreted with caution.
 First, there may be a selection bias as the participants were recruited from only one tertiary health care center.
-Second, baseline educational qualification and socioeconomic criteria, which can affect the disease knowledge was not taken into consideration during the time of recruitment.
+Second, baseline educational qualification and socioeconomic criteria, which can affect the disease knowledge were not taken into consideration during the time of recruitment.
 Finally, it is important to validate and test the questionnaire with diverse participants with different cultures, demographics, and educational levels to confirm the generalizability of the tool.
-To summarize Disease-specific knowledge is one important prognostic indicator of bronchial asthma.
+To summarize disease-specific knowledge is one important prognostic indicator of bronchial asthma.
 The lack of disease-specific self-report measures in the regional languages is a major barrier to the assessment of disease-specific knowledge of the individuals and implementation of the specific goal-based structured patient education programs.
 The questionnaire can be further utilized to study the disease specific knowledge and implementing the various bronchial asthma education programs, which is the integral part of the bronchial asthma management.

 Conclusion Up Down